tymyrddin/purple/source/docs/audits/supportive/findings-reporting.md

 the auditor was unreasonable.

-The organisations that work through the chaos phase are the ones that treated findings as observations about the system rather than verdicts about people, staged the response rather than attempting to address everything at once, and supported the people responsible for remediation through the difficult period where things look worse before they look better.
+The organisations that work through the chaos phase are the ones that treated findings as observations about the system rather than verdicts about people, staged the response instead of attempting everything at once, and supported the people responsible for remediation through the difficult period where things look worse before they look better.